opendevtools/supreme-ts/README.md

 ### `reason <name>`

+**Note:** To use this command you will need BuckleScript and Reason which can be installed using `npm i -g bs-platform`.

-Creates a ReasonReact app using `bsb` and customizes the app with our preferred defaults.
+Create a ReasonReact app using `bsb`, from `bs-platform`, and customize the app with our preferred defaults.